 Without Nelson's quick response, Hilliard might have become one of the thousands who die from hypothermia each year.
 Instead, her story has become part of medical lore and scientific curiosity.

 What was striking about Hilliard was the extreme nature of her hypothermia.
-Doctors determined that her body temperature was just 27 degrees Celsius, 10 degrees lower than a healthy person.
+Doctors determined her core temperature was just 27 degrees Celsius, 10 degrees lower than a healthy person.
 She was clearly frozen.
-Her face was pale, her eyes were hard and glassy, and her skin was said to be too hard to be punctured by a needle.
+Her face was pale, her eyes were hard and glassy, and her skin was said to be too tough to be punctured by a needle.

-According to George Sather, her doctor, the girl's body was cold and completely stiff, like a piece of deep-frozen meat.
+According to George Sather, her doctor, her body was cold and completely stiff, like a piece of frozen meat.
 Yet within a few hours of being warmed by heating pads, Hilliard was back to normal.
-She was able to talk by noon that day, with only numbness and blisters on her toes, and was discharged.
+She was able to talk by noon that same day, with only numbness and blisters on her toes, and was discharged.

-In a similar situation, the patient will suffer physical harm or permanent disability.
+In a similar situation, the patient will be physically injured or permanently disabled.

 Jean Hilliard, center, lies in a Fosston, Minn., hospital after her miraculous survival in December 1980.
 Photo: MPR News

-Friends and family attribute Hilliard’s miraculous survival to the power of prayer.
-However, it is difficult to say how Hilliard’s body withstood the freezing.
+For friends and family, Hilliard's miraculous survival is attributed to the power of prayer.
+However, it's hard to say how Hilliard's body resisted freezing.
 Was there something chemically unique about her body that made her more susceptible to freezing than others?
-A much more important question is what freezing meant in Hilliard’s case.
+A much more important question is what freezing meant in Hilliard's case.

 Currently, science still has no exact explanation for this case, it can only be said that Hilliard's survival was lucky.